Error-331/code_tests/docs/bible/links.md

 Openhearted Living - November 18 (1 John 3:17 TPT; Compassion and generosity go hand in hand; When we remain open hearted to compassion and allow it to move us, we will be generous with what we have);

+Groaning of Creation - November 19 (Though we see in part now, one day, when every tear is wiped away and death is but a memory, we will see and know fully the glorious realm of God);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;